Openscapes/approach-guide/approach/tooling.md

     -   Digital Object Identifier: leave blank
     -   Publication date: date of blog post publication, or presentation
     -   Title: title of post or presentation without adding version number
+    -   **Authors / creators**:
+        -   We can take advantage of back-end system links between Zenodo, [ROR](https://ror.org/) (Research Organization Registry), and [ORCID](https://orcid.org/) to auto-complete names, ORCID IDs, and affiliations that will automatically appear in Zenodo records.
+Openscapes was assigned ROR ID [ror.org/022je8241](https://ror.org/022je8241) in ROR release v1.67.
-    -   Authors: use author name consistent with other Zenodo records in their name; add their [ORCID](https://orcid.org/) ID.
+        -   Start typing the author's name and select from a list of auto-complete options.
+If none is available, use author name consistent with other Zenodo records in their name; manually add their ORCID ID.
+        -   Author's **affiliation**: Start typing the affiliation name.
+For Openscapes and other orgs registered with ROR, you will see a dropdown list that includes one annotated as `Source: ROR (preferred)`.
+Select that one to autocomplete.
+This will result in a ROR logo and link to Openscapes ROR record being linked in their affiliation (click 'show affiliations' in this [example](https://zenodo.org/records/14428503)).
+        -   We keep a list of Openscapes authors ORCID IDs in `OpenscapesParticipantsMainList` Google sheet, Mentors tab
         -   If the person has granted ORCID permission to auto-update from Zenodo, this new record will automatically appear in their ORCID profile.
 This is a pretty great bonus.
-        -   We keep a list of Openscapes authors ORCID IDs in `OpenscapesParticipantsMainList` Google sheet, Mentors tab
     -   Description: for an Openscapes blog post, use the italicized preface; for a presentation, use the abstract.
 End with "**Link to source blog post:** URL"
     -   Version (optional): We've settled on using [CalVer](https://calver.org/): YYYY.0M (zero-padded month) since Luis López said "I like CalVer for books and environments" when we asked for advice.
 It's a bit redundant with publication date.
     -   **Keywords**: To promote findability and consistency, we suggest using some of these keywords, based on those used by related records.
 Wow, keywords appear to be case sensitive.
 Search keywords:"Open Science" gives 1770 records; keywords:"open science" gives 1395 records; keywords:"open science" OR "Open Science" gives 11112 results (not sure why those don't add up) (May 23, 2023)